 Scan all of your receipts on everything valued at $100 or more.
-Upload everything to a "cloud" server such as YouTube, Google Drive or other private server that is backed up regularly and is dependable.
+Upload everything to a "cloud" server such as YouTube, Google Drive, or another private server that is backed up regularly and is dependable.
 You will want to add privacy controls to your video and other documents.
 Google Drive and YouTube make this easy and free.

 Do not name your video or files with an obvious title like John Doe's Home Inventory.
 Hackers might just figure that out.
 Give your files a name similar to a really strong password.
-Use letters, numbers, uppercase, lowercase and any special symbols that the naming protocol will accept.
-"This is John Doe's Home Inventory 82412 (date)" Expressed as:"TiJdHmeIn82412" would be a good file name, use something similar.
+Use letters, numbers, uppercase, lowercase, and any special symbols that the naming protocol will accept.
+"This is John Doe's Home Inventory 82412 (date)" could be expressed as:"TiJdHmeIn82412."
+This would be a good file name; use something similar.
 Don't forget to make it private if using YouTube or Google Drive!

 Seriously, don't put this task off.
-You may wish you had done it immediately after reading this hub!
+You may wish you had done it immediately after reading this article!
 There is no way of knowing when and where a disaster will strike.

 Do a Home Inventory With Photographs

-A video camera is the easiest, but the next easiest way to inventory your possessions is to walk from room to room and photograph everything.
-With photo editing software, you can add in the text to describe the item and its value, purchase date and other information needed.
+A video camera is the easiest method, but the next easiest way to take inventory of your possessions is to walk from room to room and photograph everything.
+With photo editing software, you can add in the text to describe the item and its value, purchase date, and other information needed.
 Don't forget the closets!

 Your clothes are particularly hard to value, but replacement costs could be very high, so be sure to document everything.
 Even your socks, as the video suggests.

 With digital cameras these days, it is not difficult to take a few thousand photos of all your household items.
 You can print these out and store them in a safe deposit box or just transfer them to a digital service that can make your photos private.
 You can even upload the photos to a private album on FaceBook, but I recommend using a public or private cloud service as described for video uploading.